ccharon/docs/NUXT 2.0/readme.md

 ## Ressource Assignments

 ### IRQ
-I ntegrated XT-IDE and EMS Card do not require an IRQ
+Integrated XT-IDE and EMS Card do not require an IRQ

 | IRQ | DEVICE                 |
 |-----|------------------------|